RetryR1v2/mms-trashcan/README.md

 - 1.1.5 Trashcans Can be Empty Now
 - 1.1.6 Every Custom Trashcan has a UniqueID now for Unique Invetory.
 - Standard Worldmap Trashcans have the Same Invetory.
+- 1.2.0
+  - fixed open inventory bug
+  - added the ability to open inventory after search
+  - added the ability to empty inventory
+  - fixed notifications

 # installation